 The Women, Gender, and Sexuality Studies Program at Oregon State University was founded in 1972, originally as “Women Studies.”
-In recent years, our program merged with Anthropology, Ethnic Studies, and World Languages and Cultures, to create the School of Language, Culture, and Society.
-As such, we are part of a vibrant and flourishing intellectual community.
+In recent years, our program joined Anthropology, Ethnic Studies, and World Languages and Cultures to create the School of Language, Culture, and Society.
+We are part of a vibrant and flourishing intellectual community.

 In 2012-2013, we renamed the program “Women, Gender, and Sexuality Studies” to reflect our deepening commitment to queer studies and work on sexuality more broadly, as well as scholarship regarding gender constructions and processes, and critical men and masculinity studies.
 We offer a Ph.D., an M.A., and a B.A. as well as minors in WGSS and Queer Studies at the undergraduate and graduate levels.